A biannual peer-reviewed journal with a firm footprint in the Global South

 - Submissions should be sent via https://peerreview.sagepub.com/urb

-- Please refer to the submission guidelines.
+- Please refer to the submission guidelines before making your submission.

 Urbanisation invites submissions for the following sections: